tlevine/cluster/readme.md

 particular repository.
 Then, it checks out the branch to `~/$BONE_REPO/git/`.

-`bone start` tries to run the file `~/$BONE_REPO/git/install`; it raises an error if the file doesn't exist or if the "bone" user on the worker can't execute it.
+`bone start` tries to run the file `~/$BONE_REPO/git/install`; it raises an error if the file doesn't exist or if the bone user on the worker can't execute it.
 You might want to put an installation script in this file.

-`bone start` tries to run the file `~/$BONE_REPO/git/run`; it raises an error if the file doesn't exist or if the "bone" user on the worker can't execute it.
+`bone start` tries to run the file `~/$BONE_REPO/git/run`; it raises an error if the file doesn't exist or if the bone user on the worker can't execute it.
 `bone stop` stops the running of `~/$BONE_REPO/git/run`.
 You may want to call the computation of interest from this file.